kubeshop/testkube/docs/docs/articles/private-ca.md

 ## Container executors

-Pulling from Git repositories should work with `customCaSecretRef` set, but if the execution workload must trust your private CA **you will need** to bake your CAs into the right location inside your image.
+Pulling from Git repositories should work with `customCaSecretRef` set, but if the container executing the test must trust your private CA you will need to bake your CAs certification into the right location inside your image.

 ## Workflows

-With the global template specified above you should be able to both mount and trust the CA bundle for pulling from Git and processing the results of the test executions, but if the images specified by you as part of the workflow require trust of your private-CA **you will need** to configure the container/pod in a similar way as shown in the global template to mount the CA-bundle to the right location and/or if necessary specify an environment variable.
+With the global template specified above you should be able to both mount and trust the CA bundle for pulling from Git and processing the results of the test executions.

+However, if the containers specified as part of the workflow require the trust of your private CA then you will need to configure the container/pod in a similar way as shown in the global template to mount the CA bundle to the right location and/or if necessary specify an environment variable.